maxdml/psp/README.md

 Perséphone
 ==========

 Perséphone is a kernel-bypass request scheduler.
 It is designed to improve tail latency for short microsecond scale requests in heavy-tailed workloads.

-We evaluate Perséphone against two competing systems, [Shenango](https://www.usenix.org/conference/nsdi19/presentation/ousterhout) and [Shinjuku](https://www.usenix.org/conference/nsdi19/presentation/kaffes).
+This repo also hosts the artifact we used for SOSP's artifact evaluation, in the branches "master" and "client".
+Please refer to the master branch to reproduce our results.

 Setting up Perséphone
 =====================